cossacklabs/product-docs/acra/keys/operations/backup.md

 {{< hint info >}}
 **Note:**
-You need to have `ACRA_MASTER_KEY` environment varible set up to access the source key store for export.
+You need to have `ACRA_MASTER_KEY` environment varible set up to access the source keystore for export.
 {{< /hint >}}

 This command will export all keys in the keystore,